 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-After serving the theatregoing community for a century (including throughout both world wars), the Criterion was threatened with closure in the 1970s.
-Protests flooded in from leading figures in theatre (including John Gielgud and Diana Rigg) and the campaign managed to save the Criterion.
+After serving the theatregoing community for a century, the Criterion was threatened with closure in the 1970s.
+Protests flooded in from leading figures in theatre and the campaign managed to save the Criterion.
 Its new managers took the near-closure to heart and set up the Criterion Theatre Trust to ensure its protection for years to come, and a shiny remodeling by notorious decorator Laurence Llewelyn-Bowen to make sure it still stayed attractive to potential clients.

-As for its productions, the Criterion Theatre certainly hasn’t been afraid of commitment recently, with a six year run of the farce Run For Your Wife, a 10 year residency of the Reduced Shakespeare Company and the Alfred Hitchcock comic adaptation The 39 Steps keeping its audiences amused since 2006.
+As for its productions, the Criterion Theatre certainly hasn’t been afraid of commitment recently, with productions including Run for Your Wife and The 39 Steps.